Yugo the Negotiator seemed like a decent series due to its unique story, but it really just became apologist hogwash and a waste of time.

 Sound - 5/10

-Though not the best soundtrack, unless you like the genre, it does match the surroundings of Yugo, which middle eastern music in Pakistan and Russian music in Russia.
+Though not the best soundtrack, unless you like the genre, it does match the surroundings of Yugo, with middle eastern music in Pakistan and Russian music in Russia.
 The sound effects are also done well, but Yugo's voice is slightly irritating in its calmness.

 Characters - 4/10

 While no character is built up or even easy to connect with, there are a few who are introduced who are created well as supporting characters.
-As for Yugo himself, we learn very little, except he actually seems terrible at his job.
+As for Yugo himself, we learn very little, except that he actually seems terrible at his job.